bath-bcss/Technical-Labs/docs/git.md

 To find out more about any command, its available flags or a description of the command, you can always use the command `git help <command>`.
 This will display a manual page for that specific command.
-Again exit the page with the `Q` key.
+Again exit the page with the `q` key.

 In addition `git help` will list all available commands.